macleanl3vin/PlatformVue/README.md

   - Reduce inefficiencies by adopting a serverless database.
   - Provide real-time updates and improved data storage.
 --------------------------------------------------
 ### Throughout the project, various technologies such as HTML/CSS, JavaScript, Vue 3, VueFire, and Google Cloud Firestore are used.
-The tools I used In this project inlcude replit as my IDE, Figma for UI documentation.
+The tools I used In this project inlcude replit as my IDE and Figma for UI documentation.
 This project aims to create a user-friendly platform for teachers, while my showcasing software development skills, including responsive design, data-driven approaches, component-based architecture, and integration with a serverless database.
 --------------------------------------------------
 # How does it work?
 --------------------------------------------------